Troubleshooting With NuoDB Command

 The --log-options parameter is required.

-For a complete list of log parameters, see Description of Logging Categories.
+For a complete list of log parameters, see Logging Options.

 |